Ibrahim ibn al-Husayn al-Hamidi: Theological works

 As leader of the Tayyibi community, he introduced the Rasāʿil Ikhwān al-Safāʾ into Tayyibi literature, and in his own works incorporated many of the teachings of Hamid al-Din al-Kirmani.
 The resulting synthesis combined al-Kirmani's cosmology with mythical elements, and formed the foundation of the peculiar Tayyibi system of esoteric exegesis (haqā'iq).
 His major work was the Kitāb kanz al-walad ("Book of the Child’s Treasure"), which provided the basis for many future Tayyibi haqā'iq authors.

 Grave

 The burial site of Ibrahim was unknown for a long time.
-His grave located in Ghayl bani-Hammid, Yemen was successfully identified by Mohammed Burhanuddin on his visit to Yemen in 1961.
+His grave located in Ghail Bani Hamid at the outskirt of Sana'a, Yemen was successfully identified by Mohammed Burhanuddin on his visit to Yemen in 1961.
 His mausoleum was built in the year 2007.